 BSD perimeter, the company that founded pfSense also offers commercial support which is designed for users running pfSense in an enterprise environment.

-A one year support subscription includes 5 hours of support that can be used for configuration questions, network design, migrations to pfSense , as other issues you may encounter.
+A one-year support subscription includes five hours of support that can be used for configuration questions, network design, migrations to pfSense , as other issues you may encounter.

 Commercial support subscribers also gain access to the automatic configuration backup utility which can automatically backup the configuration of your pfSense system.
 You also get online access to the pfSense book.